polyfy/polylith/readme.md

 ```

 It takes longer to execute the `poly` command this way, because it needs to compile the Clojure code
-first, but it also allow us to execute older or newer versions of the tool by
+first, but it also allows us to execute older or newer versions of the tool by
 selecting another `sha` from an existing [commit](https://github.com/polyfy/polylith/commits).

 ## Build